y-vavilkin/news_frontend/README.md

 ## The main functionality

+The user can create posts, edit their own profile (login and avatar).
+View the profiles of other users and their posts.

+### Routes
 `/` - the route of the main page with posts by all users;

 - `/users/:id` - the route to get the user profile;

+---